-The Winter Olympics are February 9-25th in PyeongChang, South Korea and to get your littles excited, we’ve put together a list of books that will help all ages cheer a little louder for their favorite Olympians!
+The 2020 Olympics are happening now in Tokyo and to get your littles excited, we’ve put together a list of books that will help all ages cheer a little louder for their favorite Olympians!

 G is for Gold Medal: An Olympics Alphabet // An informative picture book that describes aspects and history of the Olympics.
 It’s a text heavy book that may require paraphrasing for younger kids.

 Max and Marla // Learn the keys to success (preparation, practice and perseverance), with this adorable picture book perfect for the winter Olympics.

 The Golden Girls of Rio // Who rules the world (or at least the 2016 Olympics)?
 Girls!
 Learn about Simon Biles, the most decorated American gymnast of all time; Katie Ledecky, who shattered swimming records in multiple events; Michelle Carter, the first American gold medalist in shot put; Simone Manuel, the first African American woman to medal in individual swimming and more!

 How to Train with a T. Rex and Win 8 Gold Medals // Written by Maize and Blue hero Michael Phelps, this fun colorful children’s book teaches kids about the hard work it takes to train for the Olympics (bonus: there are dinosaurs!)